Ada-Developers-Academy/daily-curriculum/week5/weekly_overview.md

 #### Update

-Friday has changed a bit.
+Wednesday has changed a bit.
 Instead of working on HTML frameworks, we are now going to work through implementing a blog function within our application.

 The homework will now be delayed until Monday due to the added work for the week.